Capturing progress is vital to progressing towards the UN’s Sustainable Development Goals (SDGs).

 The SDGs present an opportunity for the Pacific to transition from a peace defined solely by a lack of conflict, to a more holistic and sustainable peace agenda that propels human potential.

-An extensive data audit found 47 per cent of indicators used for measuring SDG16 are either available, partially available, or available through a proxy measure in the region.
+An extensive data audit found 47% of indicators used for measuring SDG16 are either available, partially available, or available through a proxy measure in the region.

 This is broadly reflective of global trends, as less than half of countries globally have any data for eight of the 23 SDG16 indicators.